vcisse-scottlogic/fast-ai-adjacent-material/adjacent_material.md

 #### How Stable Diffusion works

-In addition to Jeremy Howard's explanation we found that it was worth giving the below course a try.
+In addition to the fast.ai course we found that it was worth giving the below course a try.
 It expresses in different words -- and examples - the process of image generation with the same core concepts (convolutional layer, U-Nets, autoencoders, etc).